 all have the same sign, and it essentially ignores the sign.
 Rates will

-be ordered from highest to lowest in the $summary
+be ordered from highest to lowest in the $summary table by

 absolute value regardless of if they are positive or negative.

-method = "minimum"
+method = "minimum",

 method = "maximum"